adrienjoly/adrienjoly.github.io/README.md

 ### What makes me grumpy

-- Witnessing Injustice.
+- Witnessing injustice and incivilities.
 When people are not acting in a fair way.
 - When people show disrespect towards me or anyone else.
 - Doing chores or things that don't scale.
 - Lack of order and consistency, especially when I have to get my hands dirty. (e.g. contribute to a codebase that I find hard to understand)